 There is a simple checklist that gives the quarantine the best chance of being successful:

 1. Give the new birds a physical check, looking for signs of lice or fleas.
-Check the consistency of their droppings and their general posture, referring to our guide to healthy chickens for reference.
+Check the consistency of their droppings and their general posture, referring to our Easy Health Checks Chicken Guide for reference.